binh234/AI-ML/007_Video2Slide/README.md

 [bg-workflow](images/application_workflow_background_modeling.png)

-### Post processing
+### Post-processing

-Now that we have obtained slide images using background modeling, a significant concern remains.
-Many of the screenshots that were generated were broadly similar.
+Now that we have obtained slide images using background modeling, one significant concern remains.
+Many of the generated screenshots are broadly similar.
 Therefore, we have our task cut out to eliminate such images.

 We apply a popular technique called image hashing to achieve this task.
-It should be borned in mind that we cannot apply the more popular cryptographic hashing algorithms such as **MD5** or **SHA-1**.
+It should be borne in mind that we cannot apply more popular cryptographic hashing algorithms such as **MD5** or **SHA-1**.
 Cryptographic hashing techniques cause minor differences in the pixel values of similar images to be completely different.
 Image hashing techniques can mitigate this problem by yielding similar (or identical) hashes for similar images.

 There are several approaches for image hashing, such as [average hashing](http://www.hackerfactor.com/blog/index.php?/archives/432-Looks-Like-It.html), [perceptual hashing](http://www.hackerfactor.com/blog/index.php?/archives/432-Looks-Like-It.html), [difference hashing](http://www.hackerfactor.com/blog/index.php?/archives/529-Kind-of-Like-That.html), [wavelet hashing](https://fullstackml.com/2016/07/02/wavelet-image-hash-in-python/), etc. These algorithms analyze the image structure on luminance (without color information).